Brittagnathus: Description

-The jaw is only 4.5 cm (1.8 in.) long, with the total length estimated at 25 cm, making Brittagnathus the smallest known Devonian "tetrapod".
+The lower jaw of Brittagnathus is only 4.5 cm long, and the total body length is estimated at 25 cm based on the assumption that it had proportions similar to those of Ichthyostega and Acanthostega.
+This would make Brittagnathus the smallest known Devonian "tetrapod".
 A phylogenetic analysis places it among Carboniferous stegocephalians, particularly the small whatcheeriid Pederpes, rather than the contemporary Devonian stem-tetrapods.
 This provides support for an origin for Carboniferous-type tetrapods as early as the Devonian.